Lutando/docs-oxd/sources/libraries/node/index.md

 oxd-node
 ========

-oxd-node is a client library for the Gluu oxd Server.
+oxd-node is a client library for the oxd Server.

 Installation
 ------------